microchip-pic-avr-examples/pic18f16q41-nano-analog-sensor-net-mplab-mcc/README.md

 #### Configuration Bits:
 <img src="images/config_bits.png" alt="MCHP" width="500"/></a>

-Make sure the "Esternal Oscillator Mode Selection" is set to "Oscillator not enabled"  and that "HFINTOSC with HFFRQ = 4MHz and CDIV = 4:1" is set for "Power-up Default Value for COSC".
+Make sure the "External Oscillator Mode Selection" is set to "Oscillator not enabled"  and that "HFINTOSC with HFFRQ = 4MHz and CDIV = 4:1" is set for "Power-up Default Value for COSC".
 #### ADCC Configuration:
 <img src="images/adcc.png" alt="MCHP" width="500"/></a>